 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include:

-UNC is home to two exceptional scholarship programs that are not administered through the Office of Scholarships and Student Aid: The Morehead-Cain Scholars Program and The Robertson Scholars Program.
+UNC is home to two exceptional, privately-run scholarship programs that are not administered through the Office of Scholarships and Student Aid: The Morehead-Cain Scholars Program and The Robertson Scholars Program.
 Please proceed directly to their web sites for more information.

 You can also explore the scholarships listed by the UNC Office of Distinguished Scholarships.